Jerrody/scope_timer/README.md

         ..Default::default()
     };
 ```
 But PR are welcome.
-I will try to fix ths issue to make this timer omega-easy-to-use.
+I will try to fix this issue to make timer omega-easy-to-use.